KevinMarquette/kevinmarquette.github.io/_posts/2017-05-12-Powershell-Plaster-adventures-in.md

 # More TemplateFiles

-I have several other files to update like this.
+I have several other files that could use similar updates.

 ## docs\about.md